How Supermarkets Get Us To Buy What We Don’t Really Need

 The Power Aisle

 This refers to a very noticeable area, quite possibly a central aisle (Lidl anyone?) where one-off items can be had.
+Called the Power Aisle because of the incredible power it has to shift stock.
 Whether or not these are actually bargains, a mind-set has been made where the expectation is that anything else in the shop will also be a great bargain, making us much more likely to spend more in the rest of our shop.